verybadcat/CSharpMath/.github/ISSUE_TEMPLATE/bug-report.md

  - Platform: [e.g. CSharpMath.SkiaSharp, CSharpMath.Forms]
  - Package Version or Commit: [e.g. 0.0.0, a2315b4ac6d9cfdf8cf3dc2aaed37ee2f1dad07a]
  - Device: [e.g. iPhone 6, Pixel 2 XL, Xbox One X]

-**A Minimal, Complete, and Verifiable example** Providing an example where such a bug occurs, and which code cannot be shortened to have this bug still persist, can shorten time needed for the fix for this bug drastically.
-The CSharpMath contributors strongly recommend you to provide one.

 **Additional context**
 Add any other context about the problem here.